unplugvc/unplugvc.github.io/_posts/events/2018-03-04-villetta-maria-canazei.md

     description: Meetig point outside the Airport.
   - time: 3.45 PM
     what: Second stop, Trento Sud Autostrada
-    description: Meetig point at the parking outside the autostrada in Trento Sud.
+    description: Meeting point at the parking outside the autostrada in Trento Sud.
   - time: 17.00 PM
     what: Arrival at Unplug's Chalet
     description: Check-in time and find your room mate fot the next days!
   - time: 17.30 PM
-    what: Ski test / rental
+    what: Ski test and rental
     description: Only for wannabe skiers
   - time: 18.00 PM
     what: Welcome Bonfire Aperitivo